noted-eip/protorepo/docs/notes_service_documentation.md

 ## Introduction

 The notes service is part of Noted “micro services” architecture.
-This service is communicating with clients by the api-gateway, and others API like the google natural api, the graphQL google API.
+This service is communicating with clients by the [api-gateway](https://github.com/noted-eip/api-gateway), and others API like the google natural api, the graphQL google API.
 ### Languages

-This service is written in Golang.
+This service is written in [golang](https://go.dev/doc/).
-The communication messages between the api-gateway and this service are in Grpc 2.0 script based.
+The communication messages between the api-gateway and this service are in [gRpc](https://grpc.io/docs/languages/go/quickstart/) script based.
 ### Features

 This service is managing the data logic of :